IgniteUI/indigo-design-docfx/en/components/card.md

 ## Image and Body

-The image and body Card areas support the same collection of eleven overrides: 6 continent maps for the populated world areas, one World Map, and one Navigation Map, as well as Array of shortcuts like contacts, Image, and Paragraph for a short description text.
+The image and body Card areas support the same collection of eleven overrides: 6 continent maps for the populated world areas, one World Map, and one Navigation Map, as well as an Array of shortcuts like contacts, Image, and Paragraph for a short description text.

 <img class="responsive-img" src="../images/card_media_worldmap.png" srcset="../images/card_media_worldmap@2x.png 2x" />